How do I know if a building consent is required?

 The inspection process

 Once you consent has been granted and issued you will be able to start your project.
-Included in your Building Consent will be all the approved documents such as plans and specifications etc. There is also documentation which outlines the type and number of inspections allocated for that project of which you can do more or less depending how you carry out the work.
-There is also information within the consent that explains any other documentation required to be provided by you or any other third parties.
+Included in your Building Consent will be all the approved documents such as plans and specifications etc. There is also documentation which outlines the type and number of inspections allocated for that project, including those that the BCA has approved to be undertaken by a 3rd party (e.g engineer).
+There is also information within the consent that explains any other documentation required to be provided throughout the construction phase and for the purpose of issuing the Code Compliance Certificate (CCC).

 Other approvals required (Resource Management Act): It is very important to familiarise yourself with all the consent documentation as your consent may be subject to the requirements of the Resource Management Act 1991.
 This could mean that you may not be able to do any building work or the work may be restricted (section 37(1) or 37(2b) of the Building Act 2004) until your Resource Consent is approved.